kmehrain/Weather-Service/README.md

   - the forecast URL for given coordinates, and
   - the "today" forecast period result.
 - If the NWS response shape is unexpected, the service logs a short preview and returns a `502` with a friendly error message.
-- it uses Rate limiter at 60 request per min
+- It uses rate limiter at 60 request per min
-- it uses simple cache, in production we should use mem cache lib or AWS mem cache.
+- It uses simple cache, in production we would use mem cache lib or AWS mem cache.

 ## Requirements